corda/cordapp-trial-framework/docs/bnms_integration.md

 ```

 ## Membership Management
 Once the Cordapp is checking membership in the flow responder each Corda node must apply for membership when it first starts or else it will no longer be able to communicate with the other nodes in the business network.
 Membership application is done via an http API request.
 During deployment this API request will be automated to ensure that all trial participant nodes have membership.
+If a message from a non-member is received a "Counterparty not member" exception will be thrown.

 An example membership request API is [here](../sample_code/business_network/cordapp_node/membership_apis.kt).
 This request is made from the bootstrap script as seen [here](../scripts/deployment/bootstrap.sh).